Anthony-Nolan/Atlas/README.md

 ### Integration Testing

-Contained within the `Nova.SearchAlgorithm.Test.Integration` project.
+Contained within the `Atlas.MatchingAlgorithm.Test.Integration` project.

 - Uses a real SQL database, which is populated/cleared in each test run.
 - External dependencies, and Matching Dictionary are stubbed out.